gawati/gawati.github.io/README.md

 For news and announcements, see our [Blog](https://www.gawati.org "Blog").

-Thanks go to our sponsor:
+Thanks go to our so far only sponsor:

   - [African Innovation Foundation](http://africaninnovation.org "African Innovation Foundation Website")